Short Forex: Selling Currency Explained

 The trader that is short 1 contract GBP/EUR can then manually enter in 0.5, then click on the ‘Close’ button to begin the trade closing process – offsetting half of the short position that was previously held.

 Our trader, at that point, would have realised the price difference on half of the trade from their 1.29 entry price to the lower price they were able to close on.
 The remainder of the trade would continue in the market until the trader decided to buy another 0.5 contracts in GBP/EUR to ‘offset,’ the rest of the position.

 How to manage the risk of short selling currencies

-Short selling forex carries high risk as there is no maximum loss on a trade.
+Short-selling forex carries a high risk as there is no maximum loss on a trade.
 Losses are unlimited, as forex values can theoretically increase to infinity.
 On a long (buy) trade, the value of a currency can never fall below zero which provides a maximum loss level.

 - Position size

 - Implement stop losses.

 - Monitor key levels of support and resistance for entry/exit points.

 - Stay up to date with the latest economic news and events for potential downside risk.

 - Employ price alerts on trades is a good way to stay informed when you’re away from your platform.